About Maintenance and Operations Public Improvement Districts

 In 2020, Austin City Council adopted Resolution No. 20200220-015, the City of Austin PID Policy, to set policies governing development and M&O PIDs formed in the future.

-Maintenance & Operating PIDs in Austin
+M&O PIDs in Austin

 Austin City Council has created three M&O PIDs at the request of property owners.
 By state law, more than 50 percent of the owners within the boundaries either by parcel number or by taxable real property value must agree to the creation and continuation of a M&O PID.
 They were created to undertake public improvement services and projects funded by assessments on real property within the Districts.
 Common M&O PID services in Austin include public safety and health, sidewalk cleaning, minor capital improvements, beautification efforts, and promotional efforts, including events and marketing.
-As required under State law, Austin City Council approved the creation and reauthorization of Austin’s M&O PIDs, designated an organization to manage each PID, annually sets the rate of assessments, approves the property roll listing assessment by address and approves each PID’s budget and service plan showing the source and uses of funds.
+As required under State law, Austin City Council approved the creation and reauthorization of Austin’s M&O PIDs, designated an organization to manage each PID, annually sets the rate of assessments, approves the property roll listing assessment by address, and approves each PID’s budget and service plan showing the source and uses of funds.

 Austin Downtown PID